GrafiteInc/Commerce/README.md

 ### Views

-There are Hadron view files that are published your app which you can modify, however, if you wish to edit the package views then you will need to update them in the `quarx/modules/Hadron/Views` directory.
+There are Hadron view files that are published your app which you can modify, however, if you wish to edit the package views then you will need to update them in the `resources/hadron` directory.

-## Updates

-When running updates for Hadron, in particular if you run `php artisan module:publish Hadron` after the update, please make a special note.
-The way the package is provided it should be commited in full to your `repository`.
-So when you run the update it may overwrite your customizations.
-This means you should ensure that all your commits are set prior to running the updater.
-Then once you run it, if you do run the `module:publish` command double check your code base to ensure that nothing is broken or lost.

 ## License